-This turkey chili recipe is so easy to make and so delicious to eat.
-Made in a Crock-Pot (the brand name for a slow cooker), the smell of a home cooked meal will fill your home throughout the day.
+When you make this chili in a Crock-Pot (the brand name for a slow cooker), you can put it together in less than 15 minutes, and the smell of a home-cooked meal will fill your home throughout the day.
 If you're out, it is a comforting aroma to welcome you at the end of a long day from work or running around with the kids.

 - 1 lb. extra lean ground turkey

 - 2 or 3 (15 oz.) cans pinto or cannellini beans

 - 1 (6 oz.) can tomato paste

 - 1 jalapeno pepper, diced (or can of chopped chili peppers)

 - 2 tsp. salt